Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Pre-Work Steps
 1. Create a custom object named Class with one Long Text field named Description.
-2. Customize Campaign: add field for Class (Lookup to Class); add field for Instructor (Lookup to Contact); edit Campaign Type picklist to include Dev Class
+2. Customize Campaign: add field for Class (Lookup to Class); add field for Instructor (Lookup to User); edit Campaign Type picklist to include Dev Class
 3. Create Women in Tech Chatter Group: set Group Access to Public
 4. Create sample data: at least one Instructor, create as Contact AND create as User with Chatter Free license and Chatter Free User profile
 5. Create sample data: at least one Teaching Assistant, create as Contact AND create as User with Chatter Free license and Chatter Free User profile